romeo-yenni/west-aus-media/README.md

 ## Description

-A webpage of a news homepage, that uses react, typescript, and tailwindcss Articles on right side will 'open/close' on hover
+A webpage of a news homepage, that uses react, typescript, and tailwindcss.
+Articles on right side will 'open/close' on hover

 ## Installation